mgaman/PDUlib/README.md

 4. numParts.
 If specified this is part of a multi-part message.
 This specifies how many messages make up the entire message. numParts must be the same for all parts of the message.
 5. partNumber.
 If specified this is part of a multi-part message.
 This specifies the index of this part in the whole message.
 The index starts from 1.
 6. Return value.
 This is the length of the PDU and is used in the GSM modem command +CGMS when sending an SMS. **Note** this is not the length of the entire message so can be confusing to one that has not read the documentation.
 To learm the structure of a PDU read [here](https://bluesecblog.wordpress.com/2016/11/16/sms-submit-tpdu-structure/).
-A return value of -1 indicates that the message is longer than the maximum allowed.
+A return value of -1 indicates a fatal error.
+Call *getOverflow* to see if the error was a buffer overflow.
+If not an overflow it may be an error in the SCA or target phone number.
 ## setSCAnumber
 <b>void setSCAnumber(const char *)</b>
 Before one can encode and send a PDU the number of the Service Centre must be known.